 Sleep medicine experts within the USC Caruso Department work collaboratively with the USC Sleep Disorders Center that also includes pulmonologists, neurologists and sleep technologists.
 The center offers comprehensive sleep disorders evaluations and sleep studies either at home or the sleep laboratory.

 We offer targeted, effective surgical treatment of snoring and obstructive sleep apnea through a comprehensive approach that is unique in Southern California.
 Using the most advanced evaluation techniques, we provide a custom treatment plan for each individual patient and offer a variety of options, from minimally invasive office procedures to more-involved surgeries.
 We are recognized internationally for our expertise and innovative research that directly improves patients’ results.
 Our surgeons were among the first in the country to perform the Pillar Procedure, a minimally invasive in-office procedure for snoring.
-Additionally, Keck Medical Center of USC is the only location in Los Angeles offering the Inspire® Upper Airway Stimulation™, recently approved by the Food and Drug Administration, for the treatment of obstructive sleep apnea.
+Additionally, Keck Medical Center of USC was the first location in Los Angeles to offer the Inspire® Upper Airway Stimulation™, recently approved by the Food and Drug Administration, for the treatment of obstructive sleep apnea.

 USC Sleep Disorders Center

 Staffed by board-certified sleep specialists and registered polysomnographic technologists, the USC Sleep Disorders Center delivers a high-quality patient experience.